ejuarezg/containers/makepkg/README.md

 # Arch Linux makepkg environment

-This files in this folder are forked from the [docker-makepkg](https://github.com/WhyNotHugo/docker-makepkg) repo.
+The files in this folder are forked from the [docker-makepkg](https://github.com/WhyNotHugo/docker-makepkg) repo.

-This container is intended to tests `PKGBUILDs`, by installing dependencies and running `makepkg -f` in a clean Arch installation.
+This container is intended to test `PKGBUILDs` by installing dependencies and running `makepkg -f` in a clean Arch installation.

 This fork builds the package with the number of cores returned by `$(nproc)` and compresses it using ZSTD.
 The script `run.sh` is changed to a bash script